 It is important to recall, however, that the core value of our faith is love of one’s neighbor.
 We are followers of Jesus, who, like the Prophets who preceeded him, taught that acting out of love, compassion, mercy and justice for our neighbor is a value higher than the keeping of any rituals.
 Acting in love and compassion, in these days, means doing what we can to help those who need help, while also doing our best to avoid sharing contagion.
 So check on friends who may need assistance, maintain 6 feet of distance, and wash those hands!

 This is also a good time to remind ourselves that the church building is not the Church.
 When we cannot meet together in person, we remain a community of faith, members of the Body of Christ, in communion with one other on this island, throughout our diocese, and around the world.

 During this unsettling time, please hold this parish and its members in your prayers, and all your friends, neighbors and loved ones, too.
 Maintain community by staying in touch via telephone and internet.
 And when we cannot be together in the flesh, remember that we remain united in the Spirit, a sacred presence to one one another that, like the Peace of Christ, is beyond all human understanding.

-You may want to take advantage of Episcopal services available via internet.
-St. Mark’s Cathedral will live-stream an 11:00 AM Sunday service.
-That service is also available as a video recording throughout the week.
-For a more small-church ambience, try St. Matthew’s Browns Point, which will live-stream a service at 8 AM Sunday on their Facebook page.
+In addition to our weekly Sunday worship via video-conference, you may also want to take advantage of services available via the internet.
+St. Mark’s Cathedral will live-stream an 11:00 AM Sunday service throughout this emergency closure.
+That service is also archived and available as a video recording throughout the week.